 Sally is a people person who is very passionate about the charity and the people who receive our help and support.
 She has a Certificate in Community Mental Health Care from the University of Birmingham, a Certificate in Basic Counselling Skills and a Foundation Certificate in Health and Safety in the Workplace.
 In her spare time, Sally enjoys walking, crosswords and spending time with her family.

 Mel is our Day Services Facilitator.
 She began working for EDMHSS in March 2016.
-Her role is to organise and produce activities in Creation Corner, facilitate Cook & Eat Club and also assist in the administration of Child Counselling.
-She supports service users who attend the centre.
+Her role is to facilitate The Welcome Club by supporting service users who attend the centre.
 Mel feels that it is important she makes a difference to the day that service users are having and always tries to make every Welcome Club special for every service user.

 Mel is also a support worker for the COVID-19 helpline.